 Choose a well-ventilated room for your baby to rest and play in.
 Ensure that your heating system is working fine and set the temperature to warm while making sure that it doesn’t get too hot at night, especially if your thermostat is faulty.
 It should not get too cold either.
 The right ambient temperature plays a vital role in influencing the sleep quality of the infant.

 A safe sleep environment thus requires a careful choice of crib, mattress, furnishing, and placement as well.
 Avoid putting your baby to sleep on the couch or a chair.

 - Remove top sheets and furnishings that come with ribbons

 - Avoid mattress covers and furnishings that are fuzzy and made of fur.
-Choose a breathable soft material which is lint-free to ensure that the baby doesn’t breathe in any tiny particles that might cause breathing difficulties.
+Choose a breathable soft material that is lint-free to ensure that the baby doesn’t breathe in any tiny particles that might cause breathing difficulties.

 - Assure that the crib mobile is securely fastened and placed at a height where the baby can’t reach.

-- Remove bottles and sippy-cups from the crib once the baby has finished feeding.
+- Remove bottles and sippy cups from the crib once the baby has finished feeding.

 - Do not place the mattress directly next to a window or in a corner where there is direct sunlight.

 - Do not let the baby sleep with a hat on.

 - The feet-to-foot position, where the baby’s feet touch the foot of the crib, is the safest.
 This prevents the baby from squirming under the top sheet.